 The ruins of the island

-There are 18 structures on the island of Poveglia that have been completely abandoned.
-The island is made up of three adjacent islets.
+There are 18 totally deserted buildings on the island of Poveglia.
+Three adjacent islets make up the island.
 The “Ottagono di Poveglia” is an octagonal-shaped islet with fortifications that served as a defensive outpost to the south.
 In the center, there are abandoned buildings and a vast green space.
-The last islet, to the north, is connected to the preceding one by a bridge.
+A bridge connects the last island, to the north, to the preceding one.
 This section was used for agriculture.
 The extant structures are the historic hospital pavilions, constructed between 1900 and 1945.

 The center building in front of the Octagon, for example, served as the hospital’s main structure.
-The main entrance, which leads to a hall and the former Hospital Management, remains hidden under the ruins and wild plants.
+The ruins and wild plants conceal the main entrance, which leads to a hall and the former hospital management.
 The upper floors are accessible by a stairway in the back.

 Devotion to Saint Vitale

 Despite the desolation of Poveglia, the San Vitale faith survives.
-Religious art and Carrara marble statues have been added to the church over the years.
+Over the years, the church has added religious art and Carrara marble statues.
 Among the statues, we find one of Christ, which arrived on the island of Poveglia in unknown circumstances.
 The Church of Santa Maria in Malamocco presently houses all the original statues.

 Only the bell tower of the medieval church of San Vitale remains.
 Over the years, it transformed into a lighthouse and watchtower.
-Even though it has been stopped, the 1745 clock in the tower remains.
+The tower still houses the 1745 clock, despite its stoppage.

 Venice Tour: the Jewish Ghetto and Cannaregio